307 South Park St. PO Box 101 Franklin, PA 16323 814-432-8260 vchistory2019@gmail.com

 History of the Egbert-Mullins-Koos House

-The youngest Mullins daughter, Elizabeth, married Edward Koos in 1923.
+The youngest Mullins daughter, Elizabeth, married Edward Emile Koos of Oil City in 1923.
 Their wedding reception was held here in the home.
 The following year, November 1924, their only child, a daughter, was born.
-Caroline, Kitty, was only a year old when her father died unexpectedly.
+Caroline, "Kitty", was only a year old when her father died unexpectedly.
+Elizabeth moved back into her childhood home with her daughter after her husband's death.
+Mrs. Koos never remarried, instead she chose to live with her mother and daughter at this location for the rest of her life.

 In 1958 Mrs. Elizabeth Mullins passed away, followed in 1959 by Mrs. Elizabeth Koos.
 This left Kitty alone in the home.

-Because of this developmental delay, Kitty never married.
-She lived alone in the house until her passing in 2009.
-In her will Kitty left her one half interest in the home to the Venango County Historical Society.
+In her day, Kitty was considered to be an "idiot-savant," though it was very likely she fell somewhere on the Autism Spectrum.
+She was unable to manage her daily needs, but she could remember almost everything she read.
+Kitty lived off the proceeds from family trusts, and because of this developmental delay, she never married.
+She lived here with at least one caregiver until her passing in 2009.
+In her will Kitty left her one-half interest in the home to the Venango County Historical Society.
 The other half reverted back to her mother's will, which was divided among four other non-profit entities.
-Money obtained from Miss Koos' estate was offered to those four groups as a buy-out to fulfill her wishes to use the house as a museum and VCHS's headquarters.
+Money obtained from Caroline Koos' estate was offered to those four groups as a buy-out to fulfill her wishes that the house become a museum and serve as the Venango County Historical Society headquarters.